 Parquet coffee tables

-By styling your home with beautiful earthy designs such as copper bar stools or beautifully crafted pieces like parquet coffee tables and open-faced shelving units, you’re adding character as well as functionality and turning a once industrial building into a homely space.
+By styling your home with earthy materials such as copper or beautifully crafted pieces like parquet coffee tables and open-faced shelving units, you’re adding character as well as functionality and turning a once industrial building into a homely space.

 Soften Hard Floors with Faded Vintage Rugs & Distressed Fabrics